Bovenga Na Muduma

 David’s passion has been Bwiti since his Iboga initiation in 2007.
 It’s his privilege to be sharing this medicine with people in need.

 David is extensively well-traveled in Gabon, Africa where he is known as Okukwe.
 During his time in Gabon he learned Bwiti traditions, music, and ceremonial practices and is proficient on both the moungongo (musical bow) and ngombi (harp) instruments.

 David views Bwiti and Ibogaine as a lifeway that champions communion with others while also empowering the individual.
 His approach to working and healing with others starts with the awareness of alienation and isolation as common and appropriate responses to our western culture, and is based in nonjudgement.

-Grace is a volunteer/trainee with an amazing personal history for such a young woman.
+Grace is a woman with an amazing personal history for being so a young.
 Wise beyond her years, sensitive to Oka guests’ needs, and uniquely inspiring for the creative life at the center, she is way too modest to have written this bio.